Common Challenges When Working with APIs and How to Overcome Them

 - Use HTTPS: Always use secure connections (HTTPS) to encrypt data in transit.

-- Validate Inputs: Sanitize and validate all inputs to prevent injection attacks.
+- Validate inputs: Sanitize and validate all inputs to prevent injection attacks.

-- Implement Rate Limiting: Protect your API from abuse by limiting the number of requests per user or IP address.
+- Implement rate limiting: Protect your API from abuse by limiting the number of requests per user or IP address.

 Conclusion